EnriqueCaroC/AI-as-a-Learning-Partner/README.md

-# AI-as-a-Learning-Partner
-A methodology for learning, reasoning, validating, and documenting with AI.
 # AI as a Learning Partner

 > A documented methodology for using AI to learn, reason, validate, and continuously improve.